FrancoisChabot/easy_grpc/README.md

 ## Requirements

 All you need is a compliant C++17 compiler, and grpc itself.
+It should be possible to back-port this library to C++14 if there is enough demand for it.

 The Dockerfile contained in this project contains an image that should have everything you need.